Assistant Dean of Students for Academic Success

 Familiarity with assessment and statistical analyses of quantitative and qualitative data preferred.

 Licenses: A valid driver’s license or equivalent means of reliable transportation to off-site meetings and events is required.
-Ability to be insured under the College’s authorized driver’s policy.
+A valid driver’s license is required to drive College-owned vehicles and the ability to be insured under the College’s authorized driver’s policy.

-Hours: The regular hours for this position are 8:00 am to 5:00 pm.
-Hours may vary due to needs of the College or department.
-Some evening and weekend work is required.
+Hours: The regular hours for this position are 8:00 am to 5:00 pm Monday to Friday.
+Holiday, weekend and evening work hours will be required.
+Travel may be required.
+Regular hours may vary and exceed 40 hours per week due to needs of the College or division.
 A willingness to maintain a flexible work schedule in order to be available for emergency consultation and planned programming during off hours.